Healthy Homes Assessment Takapuwahia

 Takapuwahia Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Takapuwahia and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory in all Takapuwahia and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove compliance with all Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records that demonstrate conformance with all Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.

-• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2023